 In compressed mode, DPCCH slot formats with TFCI fields are changed.
-There are two possible compressed slot formats for each normal slot format.
+There are two possible compressed slot formats for normal slot formats 0 and 2.
 They are labelled A and B and the selection between them is dependent on the number of slots that are transmitted in each frame in compressed mode.
+When DL_DCH_FET_Config is configured by higher layers, UL DPCCH slot format 5 is used in compressed mode.
+In compressed mode when UL_DCH_FET_Config is configured by higher layers, TFCI bits represent TFCI information in the first 10 slots that are not in compressed-mode gaps in a 20ms CI.
+The TFCI bits in subsequent slots that are not in the compressed mode gaps represent ACK/NACK indication for DL FET when DL_DCH_FET_Config = 1.